saich9424/SOEN-691-PROJECT/README.md

 ### Conclusion

-* The RMSE of content based is higher than the collaborative.
+* The RMSE, MEA and MSE of content based is higher than the collaborative.
+In other words, als based filtering technique better predicts the rating.
 * Restaurant ratings are diverse in content-based recommender.
 * Content based recommended the restaurants that have high review count whereas collaborative recommendations tend to have higher ratings and lower review count.
 * Collaborative Filtering algorithm has the limitations of Cold-start problem where a recommender does not have the adequate information about a user or an item to make relevant predictions.
 Data Sparsity Is the problem that occurs as a result of lack of enough information.